How To Tell Your Male Boss You Have Cramps – 8 Steps

 7. How To Tell Your Male Boss You Have Cramps – Don’t Hold Back:

-It is not an easy topic to talk about, but it will be good for both of you in the long run.
+We know it’s not easy to talk about, but it can help both of you in the long run.

 brave companies